fhdsl/AI_for_Decision_Makers/quizzes/02g-Avoiding_Harm-ethical_process_quiz.md

 D) Throughout the entire process of development and use

 ?
 What is NOT a consideration when reflecting on AI use during the inception of an idea?
-a) If larger training datasets are needed
+a) What training datasets are a reasonable size
 b) How transparency will be maintained
 c) Whether AI is actually appropriate for the use case
 d) If harmful content could be generated